SMARTlab-Purdue/ros-tutorial-robot-control-vision/README.md

 The repository is maintained by Ramviyas Parasurman (ramviyas@purdue.edu).

-We acknowledge the following sources which were used to prepare this tutorial:
+We acknowledge the following sources that were used to prepare this tutorial:

 - http://wiki.ros.org/ROS/Tutorials